 As you can imagine, starting over in middle school with no arms is tricky.
 It’s tricky because no one knows you or knows what you like.
 Middle school is already hard enough, so she has to deal with the kids seeing her for the first time and how she does things.
 It’s hard, and she becomes very self-conscious.
 That life is not what she had had before.
 When she lived in the community, she had grown up and even befriends Connor.

-Connor tends to bark out sounds throughout the day, especially when he’s very nervous and anxious.
+Connor tends to bark sounds throughout the day, especially when nervous and anxious.
 This book does a phenomenal job of helping kids see the world a little differently and see the world from other people’s perspectives.
 It’s so fun and vital, and the story is also excellent, similar to Restart.

 Author: Dusti Bowling